La Mancha: Geomorphology

-La Mancha is a vast plain with an average altitude between 600 and 700 meters above sea level.
+La Mancha is a vast plain with an average altitude between 600 and 700 m above sea level.
 It was formed by Miocene sediments, which are mainly limestone and marl, as well as clay and conglomerates from the Pliocene-Quaternary glacis.
 These sediments cover the Paleozoic base of quartzites and phyllites and form some isolated hills.
 La Mancha's defining feature is its plain terrain, which is not connected to any foothills or mountain ranges.